WINEEL/PIP-Updater/README.md

 ## Log File
 After running the tool, a log file named `pip_updater.log` is automatically created in the root directory.

-It records timestamps, commands run, and any errors encountered — useful for debugging or checking what happened during the update.
+t records timestamps, commands run, and any errors encountered.
+This is useful for debugging or checking what happened during the update.

 ## License